-Clinton: “You shouldn’t have to have a connection to a women to care about women.
+Clinton: “You shouldn’t have to have a connection to a woman to care about women.
 It kills me every time someone says ‘as the father of a daughter …’ it should just be ‘as a decent human being.’ ...
 I have a son and a daughter — and whatever this is (motioning to her belly, as she is pregnant with her third child) — and we need them all to care about children’s rights so they can engage later in life in other things they care about.
 It’s never too early to start this engagement.”

 Isler added: “And it’s never too late.”

 Addressing the critique of the “angry woman,” Sherr asked: “There’s a lot of talk right now about anger and how women’s anger is necessary for social and political change.
 Do you have to get really angry before you move forward, and do women even have to be likeable?
-Women are criticized if they don’t smile enough, women are seen as aggressive and men are ambition, women’s voices are shrill while men’s are loud.”
+Women are criticized if they don’t smile enough, women are seen as aggressive and men are ambitious, women’s voices are shrill while men’s are loud.”

 Acevedo: “If you are prepared and know what you are up against, you don’t need as much anger because you know what to do.
-But anger can get you at some point, which can motivate girls to identify and problem and decide what to do.”
+But anger can get you at some point, which can motivate girls to identify a problem and decide what to do.”